 There are plants that thrive together and then there are others that should never be planted near each other.
 So throughout this article I’ll give examples of both.

-Vegetable Garden Companion Planting
+Vegetable Garden Companion Planting Tips and Strategies

 The easiest way to begin companion planting is to just group crop families together.
 This is beneficial because crop families require similar needs and are prone to similar pests and diseases.